Mickell History, Family Crest & Coats of Arms

 The surname Mickell was first found in Angus (Gaelic: Aonghas), part of the Tayside region of northeastern Scotland, and present day Council Area of Angus, formerly known as Forfar or Forfarshire, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

-Important Dates for the Mickell family
+Early History of the Mickell family

 This web page shows only a small excerpt of our Mickell research.
 Another 112 words (8 lines of text) covering the years 1204, 1506, 1735, and 1788 are included under the topic Early Mickell History in all our PDF Extended History products and printed products wherever possible.